Endogen/Telegram-Kraken-Bot/README.md

 This script is a polling (not [webhook](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Webhooks)) based telegram bot.
 It can trade crypto-currencies on the [Kraken](http://kraken.com) marketplace and has a user friendly interface (custom keyboards with buttons).

 ### Features
-- Bound to a specific Telegram user (no need to login to Kraken)
+- Bound to a specific Telegram user - only that user can use the bot
+- No need to login to Kraken - start trading immediately, always
-- Integrated update mechanism (to latest version on GitHub)
+- Integrated update mechanism - to latest version on GitHub
-- Notifies you if order is closed (trade successfully executed)
+- Notifies you once order is closed - trade successfully executed
 - Fully usable with buttons - no need to enter commands manually
 - Following Kraken functionality is implemented
-    - Create a buy / sell order
+    - Create a buy / sell order (type _limit_)
     - Lookup last trade price for currencies
     - Show your assets
     - Current market value of assets